hphelion/documentation/cli.windows.2.reference.md

 #Non-service-specific# {#Nonservicespecific}

-Following is the complete list of HP Helion Cloud Windows CLI commands that are not applicable to a specific service (compute, object storage, etc.).
-To issue these commands, you need to navigate to a container or the HP Helion Cloud Services (HPCS) provider, issuing the following command:
+Following is the complete list of HP Helion Public Cloud Windows CLI commands that are not applicable to a specific service (compute, object storage, etc.).
+To issue these commands, you need to navigate to a container or the HP Helion Public Cloud Services (HPCS) provider, issuing the following command:

     cd HPCS: